-If you’re in ChexSystems, you won’t be able to open checking or savings accounts at most banks.
-However, you can still open a bank account at a bank that doesn’t use ChexSystems or at a second chance bank.
+If you’re in ChexSystems, you won’t be able to open checking or savings accounts at most banks and credit unions.
+However, you can still open bank accounts at a bank that doesn’t use ChexSystems or at a second chance bank.

 A bank may also want to ensure you meet the following requirements when opening a checking account.

 - Be of legal age—18 years and over or share an account with a legal guardian.

 However, you should always keep an eye on your credit score.
 Even though it doesn’t affect your ability to open a checking account, it is an excellent indicator of your financial health.
 Plus, you always want to know where you stand with creditors.

 Things That Affect Your Credit Score More Significantly Than a Checking Account

 There are other factors that impact your credit score more than opening a new checking account.